 I am a Licensed Clinical Social Worker who utilizes talk therapy approaches and tailors specific interventions to each individual.
 I am experienced in providing cognitive behavioral, dialectal behavioral, and trauma-focused interventions to adults and adolescents.
 I believe that every individual has the capacity for growth and therapy is a powerful resource by which goals are reached, growth happens and life begins to focus in the direction of that individual’s intent.
 While I work with all ages, I have specialized experience with teenagers and young adults focusing on female empowerment, boundaries and healthy relationships, independent living skills, depression, anxiety, conflict resolution skills, increased independence, and stress surrounding school, family, and identity.
 My aim as a therapist is to foster a safe space for individuals, couples, and families that honors each individual and their intersectional identities.
 While I work with a variety of challenges and concerns, I specialize in working with adults and adolescents navigating various relationship and family concerns, shame and self-esteem, anxiety and depression.
 I especially love working with LGBTQIA+ individuals as they navigate changing identities, minority stress and systemic oppression.
-Nicollette is in the Philadelphia office Tuesdays through Saturdays, with evening and early morning appointments available.
+Nicollette is in the Philadelphia office Tuesdays through Fridays.

 Dr. Lindsay Brown, Psy.D.

 I am a licensed clinical psychologist who received a Psy.D. in clinical psychology from Immaculata University.
 I have over 10 years of clinical experience in outpatient mental health and residential treatment settings.
 I have provided extensive therapy services for individuals, groups, and families.
 Areas of treatment include anxiety, depression, ADHD, Anger, OCD, Grief/Loss, Relationship and Family Issues.
 I believe the foundation of a successful therapeutic experience relies on the relationship between the clinician and client.
 I believe treatment is a collaborate effort and I help individuals identify personal goals that are meaningful to them and identify steps to achieve such goals.
 I strive to provide a safe, warm, and insightful environment in order to help individuals work through their stress and troubles.
 I have experience working with children, adolescents, and adults.
-Lindsay is available in the King of Prussia office on Saturdays and Monday evenings during the week and in the Center City, Philadelphia office on Wednesday evenings .
+Lindsay is available in the King of Prussia office on Saturdays and Monday evenings and is in the Center City, Philadelphia office on Wednesday evenings .

 Krystal Carter, LPC

 I have extensive experience working with individuals with Anxiety, Depression, Autism, Attention Deficit Disorder, Oppositional Defiant Disorder, Intellectual Disability, and other related disorders.
 I also work with parents to help them navigate the milestones and challenges of parenting.
 I view treatment as a collaborative process and I create a warm and safe environment where individuals feel supported and motivated to work through life’s challenges.
 I believe that despite the obstacles one may encounter, each individual has strengths that enable them to move toward change.As a Licensed Professional Counselor with over 7 years of clinical experience, I am passionate about helping people explore healthier ways to improve their sense of well-being and quality of life.
 My theoretical orientation is Cognitive Behavioral Therapy (CBT), which has been empirically proven to effectively help individuals overcome a wide variety of challenges.
 CBT recognizes that our thoughts, feelings, and behaviors are directly related.
-Krystal is available in the King of Prussia office on Mondays, Thursdays and Saturdays.
+Krystal is available in the King of Prussia office on Tuesdays and Thursdays.

 Lauren N. Fischer, NCC, LPC

 As a Licensed Professional Counselor, I practice from the viewpoint that everyone has strengths.
 When focusing on strengths, along with the challenges we are facing in life, goals can be easier to attain and overall happiness increased.
 My goal is to be your partner through the therapeutic process and develop a path together that works best for you.
 Taking the first step is always the hardest part, but those who do end up feeling like it was one of the best decisions they have made.
 I utilize techniques from CBT (Cognitive Behavioral Therapy) and ACT (Acceptance and Commitment Therapy) but I am flexible in pulling from other treatment approaches depending on what’s the best fit for you.
 While I work with those facing a variety of challenges, I have specialized experience working with people who struggle with anxiety, ADHD, relationship issues, depression, and basic life stress.
 I have worked with all ages as I have spent the last ten years working with students in grades K-12 as a school counselor while also working with those of all ages in the private practice setting.
 I hope to work with you in feeling safe, validated and comfortable as we set goals and work toward the positive change you are searching for.
 I also offer supervision for those seeking licensure in the state of Pennsylvania.
-Lauren is in the Philadelphia office on Mondays, Wednesdays and Fridays.
+Lauren is in the Philadelphia office on Monday through Wednesday.